RafalFilipek/ProfilerServiceProvider/README.markdown

 License
 -------
-Memcache Service Provider is licensed under the MIT license.
+Profiler Service Provider is licensed under the MIT license.